 Ethical Enterprise has the potential to inspire, motivate and include our pupils on their educational journey.
 Enterprise Education can help young people develop the transferable skills, the creativity and innovation, the risk taking, determination and drive that will equip them to be successful in the global economy of the twenty first century.
-We want Bexton’s Ethical Enterprise Scheme to be more than this vision.
 We want to use it to enhance the values and whole school ethos, so that the children work towards common goals that they have explored in depth within the curriculum.

-To facilitate this, three very different charities, which reflect global, national and local concerns, are carefully selected for the children to both learn about and support.
+To facilitate this, three very different charities, which reflect global, national and local concerns, are carefully selected each year for the children to both learn about and support.

 How does Ethical Enterprise Education raise money for the charities?

 At the end of every term the house points are counted to find out how much has been raised for the current charity.
-The money we present to the charities is raised through a variety of enterprising activities that contribute to one charity fund, So far activities have included cake sales, dress down days, a Penny Arcade day (where children designed penny games out of cardboard) and our school choir recording a CD with the help of Knutsford Academy and selling it in concerts in and out of school.
+The money we present to the charities is raised through a variety of enterprising activities that contribute to one charity fund.
+So far activities have included sponsored walks, making products for the Christmas & Summer Fairs, cake sales, dress-down days, a Penny Arcade day (where children designed penny games out of cardboard) and our school choir recording a CD with the help of Knutsford Academy and selling it in concerts in and out of school.